What does this picture of a leaf have to do with the Punta Gorda Symphony’s upcoming concert Dvořák Violin Concerto, this Sunday 1/16/2022?

 He had me transfixed.
-Never having heard any of this before it was so revolutionary to me that I craved more information.
+Never having heard any of this before, it was so revolutionary to me that I craved more information.
 “What about the blank segments on the page and what do they represent?” asked Maestro Ponti.

 Maestro Ponti is a gift to the community.
 He’s witty and insightful and leaves you with more questions than when you came.
-“Do you have a moment, I’ll try to finish before you leave?” he asks, as he tells a personal story, one of many he weaves into his presentation.
+“Do you have a moment?
+I’ll try to finish before you leave?” he asks, as he tells a personal story, one of many he weaves into his presentation.

 A recording of the lecture would be helpful.
 Somewhere between the rhythm, intensity, values like whole, half, quarter, and eighth notes, counter melody, outside the framework – I could not keep up.
 All I could think of was the beautiful colors and spaces.
-Maestro Ponti noted, “I have a lot of free time to think about these things.
+Maestro Ponti noted, “I have much free time to think about these things.
 There are only 12 notes to a scale, so we are not working with the large box of 64 crayons.”

 Then we heard it.

-He introduced the audience to Gamelan music of Indonesia.
+He introduced the audience to the Gamelan music of Indonesia.
 Having spent a good amount of time in Indonesia, I had been exposed to this but never knew its name or paid much attention to it.
 It was background music to a local dance show while ex-pats tourists ate dinner.

-Now for the first time in Punta Gorda Florida, we were “hearing” the notes.
+Now for the first time in Punta Gorda, Florida, we were “hearing” the notes.
 Mostly percussion-like dots on a canvas, slowly at first, then all the dots/notes coming together and at you.
 It was such a different experience.
 Maestro Ponti showed a video of a Gamelan group observing, “The joy of making music – they are probably not unionized.”

-Price of admission already recouped, enter Huang.
+Price of admission already recouped; enter Huang.

-I am never short on words but as I got up to leave the auditorium, I was about four feet from Huang and all I could muster up was, “that was amazing” to which she slightly leaned forward and said, “Oh thank you so, so much.”
+I am never short on words, but as I got up to leave the auditorium, I was about four feet from Huang, and all I could muster up was, “That was amazing,” to which she slightly leaned forward and said, “Oh thank you so, so much.”

-Punta Gorda Symphony Kick Off 2022
+Punta Gorda Symphony Kick-Off

 Behind The Notes – lecture by Punta Gorda Symphony Music Director and Conductor Maestro Raffaele Livio Pont, guest violinist Sirena Huang.

 FSW Campus, Rush Auditorium, 26300 Airport Road, Punta Gorda.
 Tickets can be purchased online at www.PGSymphony.org/Community.
-Run time 2 hours.
+Run time: 2 hours.

 Samuel Barber | Essay No.1